Troy-Story-Games/dundundungeon/DESIGN.md

 The player will be able to pick up to 2 weapons (1 minimum) from the starting room to use on their run.

+### Settings Menu

+The settings menu will be the default menu in the starting room.
+Settings will be:

+* Movement type
+* Weapon hold or toggle (hold grip or toggle with grip)

+### Controls Menu

+This menu will display the 3D models of the quest controllers with arrows and text boxes off each button saying what they do.
+This will update based on the settings.

+### Default controls

+* Left controller grip, materialize left weapon (unless magic)
+* Right controller grip, materialize right weapon (unless magic)
+* Left thumb stick - glide or teleport movement
+* Right thumb stick - 45/90 degree rotation or dash movement?
+* Triggers - weapon specific
+    * Magic - requires both controllers, hold triggeres with hands close together to charge magic.
+Once fully charges, use trigger on the magic hand to fire.
+    * Sword - Trigger does nothing
+    * Bow and arrow - In the hand holding the arrow, grab the arrow by pulling trigger over either shoulder, draw the bow, release trigger to fire

 ## Weapons

 The following weapons will be available (all starting at level 1)